pfych/cozy-stack/README.md

 # Cozy Stack

+A CLI tool for creating simple websites.

-> A Gift for my friends
+> a Gift for my friends

 Cozy stack is a CLI tool that converts a folder of HTML, Markdown, SCSS & Typescript into a small bundle of plain HTML, CSS & JS.